devnich/python-programming/README.md

 ## The type determine what operations you can perform with a given value

 1. Example 1: Subtraction makes sense for some kinds of data but not others

     ``` python
     print(5 - 3)
     print('hello' - 'h')
     ```

-2. Example 2: Some things have length and some don\'t Note that we can put functions inside other functions!
+2. Example 2: Some things have length and some don't Note that we can put functions inside other functions!

     ``` python
     print(len('hello'))